This page shows our printed promotional booklets, leaflets and other items. Most are available in electronic form, with

-They are also available to other people and for other uses at our discretion.
-In this case we may request a payment to cover our costs.
+In other cases we may request a payment to cover our costs.
 If in doubt, ask our Secretary or President .
 We will look favourably on requests that help achieve our aims: “to promote interest in and the playing of the game of Go”.

 You may also wish to look at material produced by the European Go Cultural Center .

 Current stocks and stock holders can be seen here (restricted access).
 To obtain any of the items contact the stock holders directly or via our Secretary .
 The Book Seller may also bring some stock to the tournaments he attends.